jtonic/angularis/readme.md

 1. [DONE]Functional data types - functors
 1. Functional data types - monads
 1. [DONE] Modules in NodeJS with CommonJS
-1. [ONGOING] BDD tests with jasmine
+1. [DONE] BDD tests with jasmine.
+The jasmine based bdd tests have been configured to run in watch mode with gulp-watch plugin
+1. AngularJS simple page
+1. Karma testing
+1. Protractor
 1. [ONGOING] lodash examples:
     1. copy properties/functions from on object to another. (_.assign())